-Formerly know as F.U.T.
+Formerly known as F.U.T.

 Hair Transplant Surgery Has Evolved Over Time